 Below is a link to the help guide in Google Doc form:

 Please share if this is helpful!

-Quizzes.Next will eventually replace the default Canvas quizzing tool, but in the meantime, there's still a lot of development needed to bring it to feature parity.
-Here's what led The Wharton School to start using Quizzes.Next sooner rather than latter.
+New Quizzes will eventually replace the default Canvas quizzing tool, but in the meantime, there's still a lot of development needed to bring it to feature parity.
+Here's what led The Wharton School to start using New Quizzes sooner rather than later.

 One of the largest core courses taken by all undergraduate students at Wharton is "Introduction to Operations, Information and Decisions" or OIDD 101.
 Depending on the term, this intro course will have up to 500 students enrolled.
 The bulk of the course grade comes from six online quizzes--each one has a mix of 10 multiple choice and numeric answer questions.
-Even with the faculty's substantial teaching experience, sometimes quizzes need to be created quickly without time to review them thoroughly.
-Often, there can also be more than one way to interpret a question, resulting in the need to regrade quizzes after they are submitted and recalculate student scores.
+Often, there is more than one way to interpret a question, resulting in the need to regrade quizzes after they are submitted and recalculate student scores.

 In classic Quizzes, regrading is triggered by certain actions (eg, changing the correct answer) and is only available for certain automatically-graded question types.
 Unfortunately, classic Quizzes do not allow regrading for numeric question types.
 While infrequent, when the need to regrade a numeric question does arises, it's a pretty big headache.
 In the last instance of this course, even a small handful of regrades resulted in a few hours of manual regrading.
 And that's just for one course!
 Even as I was writing this blog post, I received a report of a manual regrade needed for a numeric question in a quiz taken by 240+ students . . .